-Southeastern Louisiana University is dedicated to providing a safe, secure and crime-free environment for students, faculty, staff and visitors to the Hammond Campus, Baton Rouge Nursing Center, St. Tammany Center, and Livingston Parish Literacy and Technology Center.
+Southeastern Louisiana University is dedicated to providing a safe and secure environment for students, faculty, staff and visitors to our Hammond Campus, Baton Rouge Nursing Center, St. Tammany Center, and Livingston Parish Literacy and Technology Center.
 Many individuals and departments are involved in campus safety and security.
 This information can help keep you and others safe at Southeastern.